metaplex-foundation/docs/docs/05-resources/00-rpc-providers.md

 | Archival Node    | -     | -     | - |

 ## Additional Information

-If you have any questions or would like to further understand this topic, you are welcome to ask questions in the [Metaplex Discord](https://discord.gg/YZZAyMFU22) group.
+If you have any questions or would like to further understand this topic, you are welcome to ask join the [Metaplex Discord](https://discord.gg/YZZAyMFU22) group.